TahaMohsenZeidy/libvirt-vm-creator-terraform/README.md

 # libvirt-vm-creator-terraform
-Terraform code that helps you create vms in simple and straight forward way
+Terraform code that helps you create vms in simple and straight forward way using the libvirt provider